tag/iu-viz/README.md

-# Introduction to Data Vizualization using Tableau and D3.js
+# Introduction to Data Visualization using Tableau and D3.js
 ##  Resources BUS-K579

 This repository contains sharable course materials.